 If I could give writers only one piece of advice, it would be this: let go.
 Two simple words that hold so much meaning.
-Letting go—in any or all of the three ways that I talk about here—may be difficult for some of you to do but I believe it’s one of the most crucial requirements for writing.
+Letting go—in any or all of the three ways that I talk about here—may be difficult to do but I believe it’s one of the most crucial requirements for writing.

 Unlearn What You Have Learned

 Some of the wisest advice Yoda ever gave to Luke Skywalker was to “unlearn what you have learned.”
 In other words, forget what you think you know to be the truth.
 I’d love to get into what all that means on a spiritual level and I probably will at some point in an unrelated post about chakras, but for the purposes of this post, I’m talking about forgetting whatever preconceived notions you have about what it means to write, who can and can’t do it, and how it’s supposed to be done.
 If you can’t do that, then all of those so-called rules are just going to haunt you like a malevolent specter.
 Listen up, padawan: a writer is someone who writes.
 Period.
 Some people may begin with advantages that make it easier for them to pursue writing and some will be better storytellers than others, but writing—just like any other skill or craft—is something that is developed and improved upon with time and practice.